Fitting Strut Braces and installation of brace

 Combined with a roll cage a very rigid car can be created.
 The front of the car is more subject to flexing than the rear, so most people fitness strut brace in the front of the car.

 The strut braces need to be precision made, and many allow fine tuning adjustment after fitting.
-They need to be a strong and light, so many are constructed from aluminium or carbon fibre, but steel rods are also suitable.
+They need to be a strong and light, so many are constructed from aluminum or carbon fiber, but steel rods are also suitable.

-When fitted as strut brace will improve the handling of the car by maintaining the angles in the suspension geometry, even under heavy load.
+When fitted a strut brace will improve the handling of the car by maintaining the originally calculated angles in the suspension geometry, even under heavy load.
 You will also get better feedback from the chassis, and cornering grip will be greatly increased.

 Fitting a strut brace is a very simple job and easily accomplished in a short period of time.
 You will require a torque wrench, allen Key and socket.
 (Sometimes you need a metal drill with a slow speed setting.)